dagster-io/dagster/python_modules/dagster-airflow/README.md

 docker build -t dagster-airflow-demo-repository -f /path/to/Dockerfile .
 ```

+If you want your containerized pipeline to be available to Airflow DAGs running on other machines,
+you'll need to push your Docker image to a Docker registry so that remote instances of Docker can
+pull the image.

+For most production applications, you'll probably want to use a private Docker registry, rather
+than the public DockerHub, to store your containerized pipelines.

+## Setting up S3 for dagster-airflow
+We need a place to store intermediate results from execution of steps in your pipeline.
+By default,
+dagster-airflow uses Amazon S3 as a lake for this purpose.

+You will need to configure an Airflow [Connection](https://airflow.apache.org/howto/manage-connections.html)
+with credentials that Airflow can use to connect to AWS.
+By default, dagster-airflow will try to
+use the connection called `aws_default`, but we'll see later how you can edit this to be any
+value you like.

+You'll also need to create an S3 bucket that dagster-airflow can use to store intermediate results.
+Make sure that the AWS user for which you've configured an Airflow connection has read and write
+permissions on this bucket.

+Results will appear in this bucket prefixed by the `run_id` that Airflow generates each time a DAG
+is run (and passes to each operator in its `context` argument), so you can easily search for and
+examine the results produced by each step in any of your DAG runs.

 ## Installing the dagster-airflow plugin
 Airflow needs to know about our the custom `DagsterOperator` that we'll use to execute steps in
 containerized pipelines.
 We use Airflow's [plugin machinery](https://airflow.apache.org/plugins.html)